 Every time I bite into a crunchy apple, I hear the pitter-patter of eight tiny feet.
 That’s not some 8-legged apple monster, just my two hungry dogs.

-They’ve got to know that me eating an apple equals apple core joy.
+They’ve got to know that when I eat an apple I share the joy.
 Of course, this means I have to then eat a second so it’s all fair and square.